Environmental Commission

 Environmental resource inventory 2008

-Meetings are held on the third Thursday every month, 7:30 pm at the Memorial Park picnic tables (weather permitting).
+Meetings are held on the third Thursday every month jointly with the Green Team, 7:30 pm

 Why Plant Natives?